35 Essential Books to Lift Advanced Spanish Learners to Fluency

 It’s a perfect reading choice if you’d like to gain a fresh perspective on immigration issues in the United States—or if you’d just like to read stories of family loyalty, language barriers, cultural confusion and second-generation Mexican-Americans discovering their own unique identities.
 Because the book is derived from spoken stories, the Spanish used is even more casual and straightforward, allowing for greater ease of reading.

-These books are just the nudge you were looking for to glide your advanced Spanish all the way to fluency.
-So head on over to Amazon or your local library and let’s start moving!
+The books listed above are just the nudge you were looking for to glide your advanced Spanish all the way to fluency.